 - How to properly turn in a cat stance without losing your balance in the Bil Gee form?

-Don’t have angry fists, have cool, calm and collected fists. 😉
+Don’t have angry fists, have cool, calm, and collected fists. 😉

-Another tip Sifu Phu gives is to not move from your shoulders or throw your body.
-There are many reasons these are not good practice but the main point for this episode is, if you are doing either of these, then you are disconnecting your body and causing your muscles to tense.
-Instead move from your waist and remember to drive from the shoulder to the elbow to the wrist and have the wrist torque and turn to the point of contact.
+There are many other reasons why these are not good practices, but I want to focus on this one.
+Instead, move from your waist and keep in mind to drive from the shoulder to the elbow to the wrist, having the wrist torque and turn to the point of contact.

 When you use the waist along with your wrist this is called the ‘wraist’.

 You have to learn to relax and in general be in a relaxed state.
 Personally, Sifu Phu’s Qigong and Tai Chi have helped me be less stressed and more relaxed.
-If you haven’t incorporated these into your weekly routine, do yourself a favor and start now.
-First practice the Qigong 10 exercises and once you memorize them, you can start working on your Tai Chi memorization.

 Now on to the next question about how to keep your balance while turning in a cat stance in the Bil Gee form…